alpinebuster/as-docs/content/docs/utility.md

 ### Colors

-Blockbench uses [Spectrum](https://bgrins.github.io/spectrum/) as a Color picker and [tinycolor](https://github.com/bgrins/TinyColor) as a color handling and conversion library.
+AS uses [Spectrum](https://bgrins.github.io/spectrum/) as a Color picker and [tinycolor](https://github.com/bgrins/TinyColor) as a color handling and conversion library.

 ### 3D Editor